conut-global/conut-smartcontract/README.md

 Full API https://docs.openzeppelin.com/contracts/4.x/api/token/erc20

 # The smart contract is support BUY / SELL buy currency BNB and BEP20 tokens BMP, BUSD

+- The BNB decimals on BSC is 18
+- The BMP decimals on BSC is 2
+- The BUSD decimals on BSC is 18
+- The CONT decimals on BSC is 18

 ```
 enum CirculatingToken { BNB, BMP, BUSD } // Values: 0, 1, 2